 • 1 tbsp Whole Black Peppercorns, crushed (see notes)

-• 2 small Shallots, finely diced
+• 2 small Shallots, very finely diced

-• 1 clove Garlic, finely diced
+• 1 clove Garlic, very finely diced

 • 1 tsp Worcestershire Sauce